cap-js/attachments/README.md

 If there is no malware scanner available and the scanner is not disabled, then the upload will fail.

 Scan status codes:
-- Clean: Only attachments with the status Clean are accessible.
+- `Unscanned`: Attachment is still unscanned.
-- Scanning: Immediately after upload, the attachment is marked as Scanning.
+- `Scanning`: Immediately after upload, the attachment is marked as Scanning.
 Depending on processing speed, it may already appear as Clean when the page is reloaded.
-- Unscanned: Attachment is still unscanned.
+- `Clean`: Only attachments with the status Clean are accessible.
-- Failed: Scanning failed.
+- `Infected`: The attachment is infected.
-- Infected: The attachment is infected.
+- `Failed`: Scanning failed.

 > [!Note]
 > The plugin currently supports file uploads [up to 400 MB in size per attachment](https://help.sap.com/docs/malware-scanning-servce/sap-malware-scanning-service/what-is-sap-malware-scanning-service) even with the malware scanner disabled.